 It takes endurance or perseverance for intercessors to stay in prayer till the Holy Spirit releases them (Ephesians 6:18).
 It takes perseverance for choir members or a church orchestra to continue to practise longer than the normal time just to get the music right.
 It takes endurance for those controlling traffic to be on their feet in the sun and in the rain for hours directing traffic to and from church services or programmes.
 It takes perseverance for ushers to be on their feet the greater part of the service, especially during special programmes.
 It is perseverance that makes workers go the extra mile to achieve result.
 Without perseverance, workers will give up once they are being overstretched.

 No wonder perseverance is one of the things the Bible says believers must add to their faith (2 Peter 1:6).
 James 5:11 says, “You have heard of the perseverance of Job and seen the end intended by the Lord — that the Lord is very compassionate and merciful” (New King James Version).
 Job endured his trials and God restored his fortune giving him twice as much as before.
 He blessed the second half of his life more than the beginning – his story changed (Job 42:12-13).
-Whoever endures to the end shall be saved (Matt 10:22b, 24:13; Mark 13:13b).
+Whoever endures to the end shall be saved (Matt 10:22b, 24:13; Mark 13:13b). - Listening to instructions.
+Paying attention to instructions helps to avoid the “I thought you said” syndrome, which causes unnecessary errors that could sometimes be costly.
+Some people have zeal but do not pay attention to instructions.
+They end up zealously doing the wrong things!
+Carrying out an assignment passionately in a wrong way doesn’t make it right all the same.

 The phrase “pay attention” is used severally in the New Living Translation of the Bible.
 Proverbs 4:1-2 says, “My children, listen to me.
 Listen to your father’s instruction.
 Pay attention and grow wise” (New Living Translation).
 Verse 20 says, “Pay attention, my child, to what I say.
 Listen carefully” (New Living Translation).
 And in Proverbs 7:24, the Bible says, “Listen to me, my sons, and pay attention to my words” (New Living Translation).
 You will find similar statements like that.